Graphically Structured Diffusion Models: Method

+One implication of the $\mM=\pi\mM$ condition is that it holds trivially for a DM without sparse attention, in which $\mM$ is a matrix of all ones.
+The modeled distribution would therefore be invariant to any permutation of $\mathcal{A}$~\cite{hoogeboom2022equivariant}.
+This may be a useful permutation invariance to encode for some problems but, for the structured problems considered in this paper, it is too simple and not valid.
+In none of our experiments are there two variables whose values can be swapped without changing the density under the data distribution.
+For example in BCMF, the data density is invariant to reordering any of the plate indices, but not to swapping any single pair of nodes in them.

+When $\mM$ is a structured matrix as we propose for GSDM, \cref{theo:perm-invariance-gsdm} suggests a way to incorporate invariances that are closely tied to the problem structure.
+On the BCMF problem shown in \cref{fig:bmf_translation} we use only four embeddings, sharing a single embedding between all nodes in $\mA$; another between all nodes in $\mR$; and so on for $\mC$ and $\mE$.
+Without imposing an attention mask, this would make the network invariant to any permutation of the variables within each of $\mA$, $\mR$, $\mC$ and $\mE$.
+With GSDM's attention mask, it is only invariant to permutations which lead to the same mask.
+This means that the learned distribution is invariant only to the ordering of the indices $i$, $j$, and $k$.
+As represented by the plate notation in \cref{fig:bmf_translation}, this is a desired invariance that matches the data distribution.

+In general, \cref{theo:perm-invariance-gsdm} suggests a simple heuristic for checking when problem invariances can be enforced.
+If permuting the ordering of an index does not affect the sparsity mask for a given problem then sharing embeddings across instances of this index will enforce a permutation invariance with respect to this index in GSDM.
+We utilise this property in three of our four experiments.
+Along with our compiler which generates an attention mask for a programatically-defined graphical model, checking when \cref{theo:perm-invariance-gsdm} holds for a given class of permutations can reasonably be automated.
+We do, however, still require human knowledge to propose invariances suitable for the graphical model.

-\subsection{Intermediate variables}
+\subsection{Intermediate Variables}

-When translating a generative model into a graphical model, the modeler must choose how fine or coarse the graphical representation should be by selecting which, and how many, ``intermediate'' variables are included and therefore modelled by GSDM.
-The optimal choice of granularity is model-specific but we argue that fine-grained representations are often better for GSDMs due to \textbf{(1)} the better learning signal that we describe below and \textbf{(2)} the reduced computational cost of sparse attention that is related to the number of graphical model \textit{edges} more so than the number of nodes, and so is not necessarily increased by adding intermediate variables.
+When translating a generative model into a graphical model, any observed variables or latent variables of particular interest to the modeler should clearly be included as nodes.
+There will be other latent variables, which we call ``intermediate variables'', which are not directly of interest but may be included to make the graphical model more interpretable, more sparse, or otherwise preferable.
+Whether or not these are included has implications for GSDM as it will either be trained to model them jointly with the variables of interest if they are included, or trained without this signal if they are not.
+There is no model-agnostic ``right'' answer to whether or not intermediate variables will be helpful but we point out that including them is often beneficial for GSDMs because of \textbf{(1)} GSDM's empirical success at utilising the learning signal from these intermediate variables as described below and \textbf{(2)} the reduced computational cost of GSDM's sparse attention that is related to the number of graphical model \textit{edges} more so than the number of nodes, and so is not necessarily increased by adding intermediate variables.